FlamingShali/FlamingShali/README.md

 - **Hotel Booking App**: An app for booking hotel visits, focusing on seamless UX/UI.
 - **Profile Page**: A SPA built with React and styled-components for a great user experience.
 - **Car Shop SPA**: (In Progress) A full-stack project using React, Supabase, Tailwind, and advanced libraries like React Query and React Hook Form.
+- Something I haven't found yet but I will